The Four Foundations of Greatness

 We have here something like a classic acrostic tool: This is the great "I AM" of traditional philosophy: I am all these things: an intellectual, aesthetic, and moral being, living a spiritual existence, in need of Truth, Beauty, Goodness and Unity.
 If I forget any of these dimensions, or any of these needs, I will diminish myself.
 If I neglect or fail to respect these things in my relationships with others, we all will suffer as a result.

 If I use Truth, Beauty, and Goodness to create greater and stronger forms of Unity with the people around me, and within my own soul, I can experience a higher and more sustainable form of excellence in everything I do.
 The same is true for each of us.
-And, as a philosopher, I have a question: Why should we ever settle for anything less?

 We should employ the Four Foundations as a diagnostic tool in everything we do.
 Are we respecting Truth, Beauty, Goodness, and Unity?
 Could more be done?
-How can you put one or more of these insights into practice right away?
+How can you put one or more of these insights into better practice right away?
 Acting in accordance with these things inspires the trust of others and unleashes their energy to join with us in making new things happen.
 They create a safe place for true innovation, and a culture that embodies them tends to attract and keep the best talent.

 Always remember that ideas are important only if they're implemented.
 Study, reflect, and then act.
 In doing new things with them, you will learn.
 When the ideas were first promulgated in 1997, lots of CEOs told me they were excited about the profound practicality of this simple framework.
 But in too many contexts, old habits held people back from fully implementing the ideas.
 They often require a sort of fierce self-examination and courage in order to be used to their fullest.